skosachiov/wanna-debian/README.md

 Pre-dose is a small set of Python and Bash scripts designed for analyzing and backporting Debian packages from newer releases (e.g., Sid) to older stable versions (e.g., Trixie or Bookworm).

-Pre-dose iteratively attempts to solve some limitations of Debian's standard metadata analyzers—dose-distcheck and dose-builddebcheck—specifically:
+Pre-dose iteratively attempts to solve some limitations of Debian's standard metadata analyzers - dose-distcheck and dose-builddebcheck, specifically:
 * Termination of dose scanning after the first unresolved dependency
 * Lack of topological sorting in dependency output
 * No built-in mechanism for easy metadata backporting